-I am a writer and abolitionist primarily covering the intersection of the criminal legal system and culture.
+I am a writer and prison abolitionist primarily covering the intersection of the criminal legal system and culture.

 I believe the next crucial intervention within media is to build channels wherein publications allocate stipends to said impacted individuals when they are interviewed.